 After going to other banks and a money exchange agency, I gave up trying to exchange the traveler's cheques.
 I eventually ended buying what I wanted by charging it on my Visa debit card because, for some reason, the transaction for my Visa credit card required a PIN.
 Even though American Express tells you not to leave home without their traveler's checks, you are probably better off carrying cash and hiding it in several places on your person or in a money belt.
 However, make sure that you carry brand new bills.
 You will have trouble cashing old, marked or wrinkled bills.

 Indonesia is an archipelago located along the "ring of fire" which is one of the most volcanically active regions of the world.
-The memory of the 2004 tsunami that caused over 230,000 deaths in fourteen countries is still fresh in the memory of the inhabitants.
+The 2004 tsunami that caused over 230,000 deaths in fourteen countries is still fresh in the memory of the inhabitants.
 The tsunami was triggered by an earthquake off the coast of Sumatra, which is the largest Indonesian island, and it also is the island where lake Toba is located.
 Lake Toba is the water-filled caldera of a supervolcano that almost extinguished humans as they were emerging from Africa 74,000 years ago.
 The volcanic activity of the area is also evident in the island of Java where Surabaya is the largest city.
 Clouds of volcanic ash occasionally affect air traffic.
 Approximately 50 kilometers from Surabaya, in the East Java district of Sidoarjo, there is a mud volcano that spouts steam and mud every ten seconds like a geyser.
 The mud from these eruptions has already buried four villages and threatens several others.
 A levy has been built to protect the neighboring communities, but it is possible that the volcano will eventually win.
 The mud volcano is an environmental disaster caused by careless exploration for natural gas.
 When some of the rock fractured during drilling in 2006, there were no containment sleeves in place, and the hot water and mud started spouting.
 All attempts at plugging up the hole have failed.
 There have been some efforts to turn the area into a "tourist attraction" by rigging some bamboo stairs to the top of the levee.

 The city of Batu is located in the mountains about 100 kilometers from Surabaya.
 Surabaya, which is at sea level, has a tropical climate, but the climate in Batu is cold because of the high altitude.
 You will need a coat or heavy sweater and you will also need an umbrella or a raincoat because it rains frequently.
 Batu has a large number of guest houses where you can rent rooms inexpensively.
 Some of the side streets are lined with shops where you can find souvenirs, snacks, live rabbits, sandals, mortars and pestles carved from stone, and local crafts.
 Batu also has a an amusement water park that features mythical characters and cement sculptures of dinosaurs.